-The Sentinel-3 data product services are provided with three different timelinesses to address the differing user needs for applications in both the online and offline domains: Near-Real-Time (NRT) products are made available to the users within 3 h after sens-

-- ing; Short-Time-Critical (STC): products are available to the users within 48 h after sensing, although for several operational oceanography applications (Ocean weather forecasts) this may still be considered as near real time.
-Non-Time-Critical (NTC) products are available to the users within 1 month after sensing.
-The standard level 1 are provided globally and the marine level 2 user products are provided for all ocean/water - surfaces depending on an agreed land/sea mask, however, in addition to these products, there are also pre-defined data sets provided for different application areas (e.g. band subsetting) and/or different regions of user interest.
+The Sentinel-3 data product services are provided with three different timelinesses to address the differing user needs for applications in both the online and offline domains: nearreal-time (NRT) products are made available to the users within 3 h after sensing; short-time-critical (STC) products are available to the users within 48 h after sensing, although for several operational oceanography applications (ocean weather forecasts) this may still be considered as near real time.
+Non-time-critical (NTC) products are available to the users within 1 month after sensing.
+The standard level-1 products are provided globally, and the marine level-2 user products are provided for all ocean-water surfaces depending on an agreed land-sea mask.
+The marine level-2 services roughly extend 30 km land inwards and include major lakes.
+In addition to these general marine level-2 products, there are also pre-defined data sets provided for different application areas (e.g. band subsetting) and/or different regions of user interest.
 A number of different regions have been defined, including several European regions specified by CMEMS.
-These regions are: the Arctic; the Baltic; the Mediterranean, the Black Sea, the North Atlantic - and the European Seas as a whole, see Fig. 3.
-Level 0 are not considered as user products but are available to special users, e.g. those users who are supporting the calibration and validation activities for S3.
+These regions are the Arctic, the Baltic, the Mediterranean, the Black Sea, the North Atlantic and the European seas as a whole (see Fig. 3).
+Level-0 products are not considered as user products but are available to special users, for example, those users who are supporting the calibration and validation activities of Sentinel-3.
+Major future updates of the services to the users are managed by the European Commission.

-All Sentinel-3 data products are provided in a Sentinel-specific variation of the Standard Archive Format for Europe (SAFE) format specification.
-This specification is based on the concept of eXtensible Markup Language (XML) formatted Data Units (XFDU) called packages or "products", see Fig. 4.
+All Sentinel-3 data products are provided in a Sentinelspecific variation of the Standard Archive Format for Europe (SAFE) format specification.
+This specification is based on the concept of eXtensible Markup Language (XML) formatted Data Units (XFDU) called packages or "products" (see Fig. 4).
 The manifest file is in XML format and contains the logical overview of the package together with product metadata.
-The essential geophysical product (scientific data) are contained in measurement data files, encoded in NetCDF4 format.
+The essential geophysical products (scientific data) are contained in measurement data files, encoded in NetCDF4 format.
 Quick looks/browse products of the data may also be included as measurement files.
-Optional annotation files contain data other than instrument measurement data, e.g. corrections.
+Optional annotation files contain data other than instrument measurement data (e.g. corrections).
 The information contained in these file can also be common to several measurements data files contained in the same product package.
+More details can be found in the product definition documentation (2013) or in the ESA Sentinel-3 handbook (2013).